raguraman-iOS/the-software-warehouse/value-vs-reference-types.md

 ## The Surface Difference: To Copy or to Share?
 The first thing that comes to mind is how they behave when you assign one property to another property.

 When you assign or pass a **Value Type** to a new variable, the data is physically duplicated.
 Both variables get their own unique version of the data.
-They are independent; if you change one, the other doesn't even flinch.
+They are independent, if you change one, the other doesn't even flinch.

-However, in a **Reference Type**, you aren't copying the data itself; you are just sharing the address (the "map") to where that data lives.
+However, in a **Reference Type**, you aren't copying the data itself, you are just sharing the address (the "map") to where that data lives.
 If you change a property in one, you're changing the actual object that both variables are pointing to.

 ```swift
 // Example in Swift (Applicable to most C-style languages)